-Long story short – I battled my way through uni, finally finished my degree specialising in wellness design and lifestyle trends.
-Then, as quickly as you can say “kale” I retrained as a raw chef.
-I set out on a new path, finding a way to connect everyone with the links between plant-based food, lifestyle and mental health.
+Long story short – I battled my way through uni and finally finished my degree specialising in wellness design and lifestyle trends.
+Then, as quickly as you can say “kale”, I retrained as a raw chef!
+I set out on a new path, finding a way to connect everyone with the links between plant-based food, lifestyle and mental health.”

 Plant-based cooking was life changing.

 When I was ill, I had huge issues around food; so many barriers and so much uncertainty.
 At this time, I was cooking a lot but never for myself.
 I was on death’s door and really had written off the future for myself.